Joseph Trutch

-Sir Joseph William Trutch, (18 January 1826 – 2 March 1904) was a Canadian civil engineer, land surveyor, and politician who served as first lieutenant governor of British Columbia.

-Streets, towns and residences in Vancouver, Victoria and Richmond used to be named after him, with movements occurring in the 21st century that had his name removed.
+Sir Joseph William Trutch, (18 January 1826 – 2 March 1904) was a Canadian civil engineer, land surveyor, and politician who served as the first Lieutenant Governor of the Confederated British Columbia.
+During his tenure, he implemented various anti-Indigenous policies.
+Streets, towns and residences in Vancouver, Victoria and Richmond were initially named after him; however, many of them have since been renamed due to his racism.

 Early life and career

 Joseph was born in Ashcott, England, the son of William Trutch and his wife, Charlotte Hannah Barnes.
 William Trutch completed his apprenticeship to qualify as a solicitor in London, after which he moved to Jamaica.
 In 1822 he married Hannah Barnes daughter of Joseph Barnes, a prominent merchant, politician and slave owner.
 Trutch's early childhood was spent partly in Jamaica, although his family returned to England in 1831, where he later attended Mount Radford School in Exeter.
 Following an apprenticeship to civil engineer John Rennie, he travelled to California after hearing news of the California Gold Rush of 1849.
 He arrived in British Columbia in 1859, following the Fraser Canyon Gold Rush of 1858.

 He found employment by working various government contracts as a surveyor, and in 1862 was contracted to construct a portion of the Cariboo Road between Chapmans Bar and Boston Bar along the canyon of the Fraser River.
 Tolls collected from a suspension bridge along the road, along with prudent land acquisitions, made Trutch a wealthy man.

 In 1867, Trutch refused to recognize the legitimacy of the reserves established by the former governor, James Douglas, and had them re-surveyed, reducing their size by 91%.

+In a letter to his mother, Charlotte, regarding the Indians of the Oregon Territory, he wrote, "I think they are the ugliest and laziest creatures I ever saw and we should as soon think of being afraid of our dogs as of them."
+(23 June 1850, Joseph Trutch Papers, UBCL, folder A1.b.)
+Additionally, in a letter to the Secretary of State, "I have not yet met with a single Indian whom I consider to have attained even the most glimmering perception of the Christian creed."